tensorspace-team/tensorspace/README.md

 ## Motivation

-TensorSpace is a neural network 3D visualization framework designed for not only showing the basic model structure, but also presenting the processes of internal feature abstractions, intermediate data manipulations and final inference generations.
+TensorSpace is a neural network 3D visualization framework designed for not only showing the basic model structure but also presenting the processes of internal feature abstractions, intermediate data manipulations, and final inference generations.

 By applying TensorSpace API, it is more intuitive to visualize and understand any pre-trained models built by TensorFlow, Keras, TensorFlow.js, etc. TensorSpace introduces a way for front end developers to be involved in the deep learning ecosystem.
-As an open source library, TensorSpace team welcomes any further development on visualization applications.
+As an open source library, the TensorSpace team welcomes any further development on visualization applications.

-* **Interactive** -- Use Layer API to build interactive model in browsers.
+* **Interactive** -- Use Layer API to build an interactive model in browsers.
 * **Intuitive** -- Visualize the information from intermediate inferences.
-* **Integrative** -- Support pre-trained models from TensorFlow, Keras, TensorFlow.js.
+* **Integrative** -- Support pre-trained models from TensorFlow, Keras, and TensorFlow.js.

 ## Getting Started